 About Me ◔_◔

 I've been developing software professionally since 1996 and in that time I've experimented with almost every language, platform, framework, process, and ideology our little community has managed to produce.
-To be honest, most of it is the same buggy, misguided rehash of a formerly failed idea, so for personal projects I usualy roll my own just to add to the pile.
+To be honest, most of it is the same buggy, misguided rehash of a formerly failed idea, so for personal projects I usually roll my own just to add to the pile.
 It helps me define a problem space without relying on the assumptions of others.
 But for business needs I rely on vetted open source projects because I understand the real value is in the details and support.
 Fortunately having a steady line of personal projects helps me stomach the minutia that are most business application needs.

-I think Agile is the best we have, but zeolots ruin it.
+I think Agile is the best we have, but zealots ruin it.
 I think all developers should be full stack developers because integration issues mid-stack are a nightmare (and they coerce you into a paper thin middle-layer that puts stress on the front and back ends.)
 Git or Hg, doesn't matter as long as it's not CVS or SVN.
 Meetings suck.
 All of them should have their primary objectives summarized in the meeting request, and in most cases that snippet is a sufficient replacement for the meeting itself.
 If your boss needs you in a meeting you get your ass there on-time and pay attention.
-Estimates are just that, if you want to know when something will launch use a project management methodology and a horoscope to corroborate your own misguided judgement, just don't call a meeting to coallate the results.
+Estimates are just that, if you want to know when something will launch use a project management methodology and a horoscope to corroborate your own misguided judgement, just don't call a meeting to collate the results.

 I prefer spaces over tabs, 4 spaces per tab, and \n for newlines.
 It's really the only way to go with cross platform, cross-editor, cross-vcs-utility, cross-developer-age development.
 A tab looks different depending on the environment, and in certain cases like svn on a win32 console, you don't have an option to change the 8 characters of whitespace.
 Senior (as in age) developers hate two space indents.
 And while \n is not notepad-friendly, virtually every other application on Windows will know what to do with it.
 I'm typically pragmatic about all of my preferences, which makes changing them pretty easy too.

 I run this server on a ridiculously old P4 desktop with a whopping 4gb of memory.
 And even though I had to disable content caching in my CMS, page load speeds still keep up under moderate load.
-Needless to say, node.js does very well for itself.
+Needless to say, Node.js does very well for itself.

 I was born in northern California, and moved to Texas in the early 90's.
 I've also lived in Arizona, coincidentally in the same area as my wife's extended family.